 Our graduates are accepted into competitive fellowships in a variety of areas of concentration.
 A sampling of our recent graduating residents:

 - Sports Medicine: The class of 2006 had three of its residents accepted into sports medicine fellowships: one at Duke University, one at University of South Carolina, and one at Riverside Methodist Hospital, Columbus, Ohio.
 Two members of the class of 2014 are sports medicine fellows, one at the University of South Carolina and one at the Cleveland Clinic.
 One graduate from the class of 2017 is in a Sports Medicine Fellowship at St. John West Shore, University Hospitals.
-In 2018, one graduate entered fellowship with the Greenville Health System in Greenville, South Carolina.
+One graduate from the class of 2018 is in a Sports Medicine Fellowship at Greenville Health System/Steadman Hawkins Institute.

 - Geriatrics: A recent graduate, class of 2013, completed a Geriatric Fellowship at Summa Health Care in Akron, Ohio.
 Another graduate of our program completed her post-residency fellowship in geriatrics at MetroHealth Medical Center, Cleveland, Ohio, and now serves on the faculty of the Department of Family Medicine/Geriatrics at MetroHealth.
 Also, a graduate from the class of 2009 completed a geriatric fellowship in Little Rock, Arkansas and is now practicing in Tennessee.

-- Women's Health: A class of 2005 graduate as well as a member of the class of 2010 completed a fellowship in Women's Health at Cleveland Clinic, Cleveland, Ohio.
+- Women' A class of 2005 graduate as well as a member of the class of 2010 completed a fellowship in Women's Health at Cleveland Clinic, Cleveland, Ohio.
 A 2012 graduate recently completed a Women's Health Fellowship at the University of Alabama, Huntsville.

 - Adolescent Medicine: A member of the classes of 2005 and 2007 were accepted into Adolescent Medicine fellowships, one at the University of California, San Francisco, and the other at MetroHealth Medical Center, Cleveland, Ohio.

 The intellectual curiosity and networking of our graduates continues after they graduate.
 A number of our former residents participate in research and have published their work.
-Their areas of interest are varied and include: sports medicine (Jamie DelVecchio, DO ’17, Chris Varacallo, DO ’14, Lisa Pomranky ’06), infectious disease epidemiology (Rakhee Palekar, MD '05), adolescent medicine (Jennifer Edman, MD '05), family medicine residency training (David Banas, MD '07) and geriatrics (Dupal Patel, MD ’13).
+Their areas of interest are varied and include: sports medicine (Lisa Pomranky, MD '06), infectious disease epidemiology (Rakhee Palekar, MD '05), adolescent medicine (Jennifer Edman, MD '05) and family medicine residency training (David Banas, MD '07).